Your cookie preferences

 Introductory offer

-The top cashback cards often only offer the best cash back rate for a short period of time.
+The top cashback cards often only offer the best cashback rate for a short period of time.
 These introductory offers may only be for as little as three months.
-So you may get a % cash back on what you spend for the first few months of using the card.

 Minimum spend

 You may need to spend a minimum amount on a cash back credit card to actually get the cash back.
-Where you're unlikely to spend the minimum, there's little point getting the cash back credit card.
+Where you're unlikely to spend the minimum, there's little point getting this credit card.

 Annual fees

-Some cash back credit cards charge a yearly fee.
-These cashback credit cards can offer the best cash back rates.
-But you need to work out if the cashback you are likely to get will be more than the fee you have to pay for the card.
+Some cashback credit cards charge a yearly fee, but they can offer the best rates.
+You need to work out if the cashback you are likely to get will be more than the fee.

 Is a cashback credit card worth it?